-- 7. Enter a Reason for change, and then click Save Changes to commit the changes. - 8.
+- 7. Click Save Changes to commit the changes. - 8.
 Restart the service.

 Additional Considerations When Using a Load Balancer TLS/SSL for Solr HA

 To configure a load balancer:

 - 1. Go to the Solr service.

 - 2. Click the Configuration tab.

 - 3. Select Scope > Solr.

 - 4. Enter the hostname and port number of the load balancer in the Solr Load Balancer property in the format hostname:port number.